-The tensioning meeting will take place following the banding sessions of the initial 19 panels on Friday 15 September.
-These meetings will be attended by the Chairs and Convenors of each panel and the Rovers and will be supported by Conveners.
+The tensioning meeting will take place following the banding sessions.
+The=is meetings will be attended by the Chairs and Convenors of each panel and the Rovers and will be supported by Conveners.
 The meeting will be chaired by FLF Director Stephen Meader.

 Discussion will focus on how scores and bands have been used across panels, with consideration of how each panel reached their decision regarding any proposals at the interface between bands.
 Rovers will inform these discussions by advising on how each panel operated and the relative allocation of scores and banding.